Declutter/Organise

 Declutter Detox Plan

-To make our bodies feel refreshed, many of us take part in detox strategies, to purge the nasties from our systems.
-Improving general mental wellbeing can be trickier but consider this: by changing our physical surroundings we feel changed on the inside.
-We already know this to be true from being away on vacation.
-However, this isn’t about making our homes look like a tropical oasis (although that could be nice too!)
+However, this isn’t about making our homes look like a tropical oasis (although that can be nice too).
 We need to look deeper than the aesthetics.
-Instead of purging the junk from our bodies, we’re going to purge junk from our homes.
+Instead of purging the junk from our bodies, we must purge junk from our homes.

-To sample the benefits of a clutter detox, all you need to start is one messy drawer.
+To sample the benefits of a clutter detox, all you need to start is one small area.
 One.
 Let’s imagine this is a desk drawer in a home office.
 Empty it out, all of it.
 Throw out the obligatory crumbling rubber bands and rusty paper clips, impractical stubby pencils and pens that run dry or leak ink, and all old receipts and circulars.
 That was the easy part…

 Decluttering Paperwork